Children Ages 5-12

 - Cansler Family YMCA (Downtown/East Knoxville)

 - North Side YMCA (Halls)

-- West Side YMCA (West Knoxville near West Hills)
+- West Side YMCA (West Knoxville) – This location currently full.

-- We are currently accepting all children, including Y members, community members, and children of emergency personnel.
-Should spaces become limited, we will prioritize to emergency personnel to support our health care, first responders, and our community’s needed infrastructure.
+- Eligibility: We are currently accepting children of essential personnel.
+Should spaces become limited, we will prioritize to top tier emergency personnel to support our healthcare infrastructure.